Ed-Cupaioli-LLC/john-bauters/_drafts/2020-wrap-up-progress-on-priorities.md

 I am on Twitter at @JohnBauters

-If you'd like to get the quarterly updates I post during the year sent to your inbox, please subscribe on my website.
+If you'd like to get the quarterly updates I post during the year sent to your inbox, please subscribe down below on the right.

 I wish all of you peace, health and safety during these challenging times.
 Together, we can get through this pandemic with patience, mutual support, and a commitment to rebuild stronger.
 Hoping that I will see many of you in person at some point during 2021.